 You can still view the online version of the Club's stadium manifesto, which was handed out to supporters last season and which was submitted to the Merton Council as part of its 'call for sites' process.

-The document summarises the business plan that was posted on the Council's website and sets out the main reasons why AFC Wimbledon should be returning to its home borough, including the benefits we believe we will bring to the community by doing so.
+The document summarises the business plan that was posted on the Council's website and sets out the main reasons why AFC Wimbledon should return to its home borough, including the benefits we believe we will bring to the community by doing so.

 Since then, the club has staged public exhibitions of its stadium proposals, providing a transparent process for supporters and members of the community to provide their thoughts and comments.
 During this process 3,041 people commented on the proposals with 84 per cent supporting them.